Health Devices

 What Features Do You Want?

-Heart rate monitors can be a big plus for users looking to maximize their workouts and track their progress.
-Certain models will only calculate your heart rate while you're working out — but won't read your resting heart rate.
+Heart rate monitors can be a big plus for users looking to maximize their workouts and track progress.
+Certain models will only calculate your heart rate while working out — but won't read your resting heart rate.
 Other fitness bands, like those offered by Garmin, opt out of a built-in heart rate monitor altogether to lower costs and improve battery life, but then offer a compatible chest strap for workouts that can be purchased separately.

 Most fitness trackers will include some form of sleep tracking.
-This varies from recording the number of hours you sleep each night, to determining the quality of your sleep based on your movements.
+This varies from recording the number of hours you sleep each night to determining the quality of your sleep based on your movements.
 Some models, like the Jawbone UP2 ($99) and the Jawbone UP3 ($179), can even tell when you've entered REM sleep based on factors such as your heart rate or body temperature.
 These can help trigger “smart wake" features, from simple vibrations or to sound-based alerts that attempt to wake the user before or after they enter an REM cycle.

 Screen Or No Screen?

-As you move up in price, fitness devices start to offer more add-ons including heart rate monitors, GPS, sleep tracking and even reminders to get moving.Heart rate monitoring is a particularly helpful feature, ensuring you're pushing yourself hard enough during a workout but not overdoing it.
-Users with heart health issues or athletes looking to maximize their aerobic fitness also lean towards this feature, which are found in a number of devices, including the Fitbit Charge HR, Apple Watch and several Garmin Forerunnermodels.
+As you increase in price, fitness devices offer more add-ons, including heart rate monitors, GPS, sleep tracking, and even reminders to get moving.
+Heart rate monitoring is a particularly helpful feature, ensuring you're pushing yourself hard enough during a workout but not overdoing it.
+Users with heart health issues or athletes looking to maximize their aerobic fitness also lean towards this feature, found in several devices, including the Fitbit Charge HR, Apple Watch, and several Garmin Forerunner models.

 What Activity Will You Primarily Be Tracking?